Gekuro/uni-mgr-api/README.md

 ## Containerization

-To create a standalone container for the api service, use this command
+To create a standalone container for the API service, use this command

 ```bash
 docker build -t uni-mgr-api .